-Our Family Law attorneys at Kelley Kronenberg bring more than 30 combined years of experience in successful legal representation of a vast scope of family law clients.
-With a practice that extends throughout the state of Florida, our attorneys handle both routine and complex cases, using top notch advocacy and negotiation skills to represent individuals in every aspect of family law.
+Our Family Law attorneys at Kelley Kronenberg bring more than 30 combined years of experience in the successful legal representation of a vast scope of family law clients.
+With a practice that extends throughout the state of Florida, our attorneys handle both routine and complex cases, using top-notch advocacy and negotiation skills to represent individuals in every aspect of family law.
 Our family law attorneys, paralegals and support staff are focused on helping clients with all aspects of their family law and divorce proceedings and related issues.
-Whether you are going through a divorce, have become involved in a child visitation or support dispute, have paternity concerns or have issues involving your same sex families, we will work diligently to help you identify and resolve your issues as quickly and efficiently as possible.
+Whether you are going through a divorce, have become involved in a child visitation or support dispute, have paternity concerns or have problems involving your same-sex families, we will work diligently to help you identify and resolve your issues as quickly and efficiently as possible.

-We understand how important your family law needs are and we are dedicated to handling our clients’ family law matters with compassion, cost effectiveness and sensitivity.
+Divorce is a complicated process that has serious personal and financial implications, especially for couples who have accumulated significant assets or own a business.
+We understand how critical your family law needs are and we are dedicated to handling our clients’ family law matters with compassion, cost-effectiveness, and sensitivity.
+Our Family Law Attorneys are also adept at providing comprehensive divorce services tailored to the unique needs of high net worth clients and their families.
 Our Family Law attorneys offer personal attention and legal strength during the negotiation, mediation, and litigation of all family disputes.
 We are committed to providing responsible representation to pursue the most favorable judgment or settlement possible.